FASP-QAT/qat-documentation/docs/user/17-annex-5-pipeline-program-import.md

 > [!IMPORTANT]
 > **Prerequisites:**
-> - **Software:** Java JDK 1.8 or higher must be installed on your machine.
+> - **Java Installed:** Java JDK 1.8 or higher must be installed on your machine.
-> - **Data Quality:** Your PipeLine database (.accdb) must not contain negative inventory values.
-Ensure all shipment, stock, and consumption data is finalized before starting.
+> - **No Negative Inventory:** Your PipeLine database (.accdb) must not contain negative inventory values.
+> - **Data Finalization:** Ensure all shipment, stock, and consumption data is finalized before starting the import.

 ---